d2hydro/HYDROLIB-CMT/README.md

 conda activate hydrolib
 ```

-In that activated environment you can add cmt with pip in the setup.py directory:
+### Existing environment
+In an activated existing hydrolib-environment hydrolib-cmt can be added with:
 ```
-pip install .
+pip install hydrolib-cmt
 ```

 ## Get started